Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Introduction

 In a comparison of state-of-the-art (SOTA) DLWP models, \citet{rasp2023weatherbench} find that GraphCast generates the most accurate weather forecasts on lead times up to ten days.
 GraphCast was trained on 221 variables from ERA5---substantially more than the 67 and 24 prognostic variables considered in Pangu-Weather and FourCastNet.
 The root of GraphCast's improved performance, though, remains entangled in details of the architecture type, choice of prognostic variables, and training protocol.
-Here, we seek to elucidate the effect of DLWP architectures' backbones, i.e., GNN, Transformer, U-Net, or Fourier Neural Operator (FNO) \citep{li2020fourier}.
+Here, we seek to elucidate the effect of DLWP architectures' backbones, i.e., GNN, Transformer, U-Net, or FNO.
 To this end, we first design a benchmark on two-dimensional Navier-Stokes simulations to train and evaluate various architectures, while controlling the number of parameters to generate cost-performance tradeoff curves.
-We then expand the study from synthetic to real-world weather data provided through WeatherBench \citep{rasp2020weatherbench}.
-WeatherBench was recently extended to WeatherBench2 \citep{rasp2023weatherbench} and compares SOTA DLWP.
+We then expand the study from synthetic to real-world weather data provided through WeatherBench \citep{rasp2020weatherbench}, which compares SOTA DLWP and got recently extended to WeatherBench2 \citep{rasp2023weatherbench}.
 An end-to-end comparison of DLWP architectures controlling for parameter count, training protocol, and set of prognostic variables, has not been performed.
 This lack of controlled experimentation hinders the quality assessment of backbones used in DLWP (and potentially beyond in other areas of scientific machine learning).
 Addressing this issue in a systematic manner is a main goal of our work.

 With our analysis, we also seek to motivate architectures that have the greatest potential in addressing downsides of current DLWP models.
-To this end, we focus on three aspects: (1) short-to-mid-ranged forecasts out to 14 days; (2) stability of long rollouts for climate lengthscales; and (3) physically meaningful predictions.
+To this end, we focus on three aspects: (1) short- to mid-ranged forecasts out to 14 days; (2) stability of long rollouts for climate lengthscales; and (3) physically meaningful predictions.
 Our aim is to help the community find and agree on a suitable DLWP backbone and to provide a rigorous benchmarking framework that facilitates a fair model comparison and supports architecture choices for dedicated forecasting tasks.